regexdoc/regexdoc/README.md

 regexdoc
 ========
-This repository is currently only used for suggestions for www.regexdoc.com
+This repository is currently only used for the community to submit feedback and suggestions for www.regexdoc.com